mobilecoinofficial/developer-portal/README.md

 author: "optional.
 The original author of the page, if desired."
 description: "optional. text to be used as the description in meta tags and in internal search previews."
 hide_title: optional boolean.
 When true, doesn't render the title given in this header on the page, for when you want to include it yourself.
+use_file: "optional GitHub path.
+If included, the page will attempt to replace the body with the contents of the given document.
+See *Pulling from External Locations* below."
 ---
 ```